Sign up (with export icon)

 Copy link

-The overlay user interface type can be easily toggled by the users using the 'toggleAi' toolbar button.
+The user interface can be easily toggled by the users using the 'toggleAi' Ask AI toolbar button.
 The button becomes available for configuration when the AIEditorIntegration plugin is enabled.

 The following example shows how to enable the 'toggleAi' button in the main editor toolbar: